-NOTES: A former senior development officer at the Baltimore Development Corp.
-(BDC), Pinkett forged many ties with local developers and consultants.
-How these relationships could help spur new projects in the deeply depressed Penn North, Coppin Hills and Mondawmin areas is unknown. . .
-So far, the biggest project is a hollowed-out strip of West North Avenue designated as the future Madison Park North project.
-A cluster of parties involved in the development, including MCB Real Estate, Mark Renbaum, Morris & Ritchie and ex-BDC officer Caroline Paff, have funneled roughly $10,000 to Pinkett’s campaign committee since 2016.
+NOTES: As a former Baltimore Development Corp.
+(BDC) senior officer and an aide to Rawlings-Blake, Pinkett forged ties with developers and consultants.
+How these relationships might spur new projects in the deeply depressed Penn North, Coppin Hills and Mondawmin areas of his district is unknown. . .
+So far, the biggest project is a hollowed-out strip of North Avenue designated as the future Madison Park North project.
+A cluster of parties involved in its development, including MCB Real Estate, Mark Renbaum, Morris & Ritchie and ex-BDC officer Caroline Paff, have funneled roughly $10,000 to Pinkett’s campaign committee since 2016.

 Councilman Ryan Dorsey (3rd)